contiv/vpp/docs/dev-guide/CORE_PLUGINS.md

     host stack)
   * implicit values determined on run-time - e.g. use the first interface by name/index

 ContivConf reads all the sources of the configuration and for each option determines the right value based on priorities.
-ContivConf is used not only withing `contiv-agent`, but also for the initialization container running [contiv-init][contiv-init] to determine whether to start the agent in the STN mode or not.
+ContivConf is used not only within `contiv-agent`, but also for the initialization container running [contiv-init][contiv-init] to determine whether to start the agent in the STN mode or not.